rehiy/webox-docker/README.md

 ## put your files to host's webroot

-If the host is `www.anrip.net`, the webroot will be `/mnt/vbox/www/default/net.anrip.www/`
+If the domain is `www.anrip.net`, the webroot will be `/mnt/vbox/www/default/net.anrip.www/`

 # Manual Control Services